cityofaustin/techstack/README.md

 ![](/img/dependency.png)

 If the blocking issue isn't in Github yet, create it and make sure to add the appropriate _Team_ label and then add the dependency.

+## Logging notable changes
+We're going to adopt changelogs for projects that have passed major releases, in order to help track notable changes for clients and other interested parties.
+Roughly following this format: https://keepachangelog.com/en/0.3.0/ Checkout the changelogs folder for more!